 The initial fee is based on the month clients begin using KWM's wealth management services.
-Fees will be deducted every 3 months after the initial month so each client ends up on one of the following three billing cycles:
+Depending on the specific agreement, fees will be deducted either monthly or quarterly after the initial month.
+If billing is quarterly, it will be done on one of the following billing cycles:

-1. Jan, Apr, Jul, Oct.
+Jan, Apr, Jul, Oct.

-- 2. Feb, May, Aug, Nov. - 3.
+Feb, May, Aug, Nov.

 Mar, Jun, Sep, Dec.

-The first quarter's fees are prorated based on the actual number of days services were provided during the initial month.
 The management fee is disclosed in the firm's Investment Advisory Agreement.
 Clients will acknowledge the fee to be charged by initialing under the section where it is disclosed.
 Management fees will be deducted directly from client accounts.